terryzhao127/tensorflow-windows-build-script/README.md

     ```powershell
     .\build.ps1 -BazelBuildParameters <parameter_string> [optional_parameters]
     ```
 1. The output files should be in `source\bazel-bin` folder.
+View [wiki](https://github.com/guikarist/tensorflow-windows-build-script/wiki/Using-the-built-results#building-c-library) to find some advice on how to use the built results.

 ### Details of Parameters